Article curated by Ginny Smith

 Vision is probably the primary sense for humans.
 For our entire waking lives, we are bombarded with visual information from our surroundings.
 Light enters our eyes where is activates receptor cells on our retinas which send messages to our brain.
 But this is where it gets a lot more complicated and less well understood.
 Our brains have to break down and process all the information coming in, to make sure it is useful in helping us navigate the world.
 This is a huge challenge, and we don't yet know exactly how we do this.
 As we learn more about how our brains understand visual information, this may lead to improvements in computer vision, as well as help for people with vision problems.

 Even less is known about how the brain interprets the sounds we hear.
 While we understand fairly well how sounds in the air are translated into nerve signals by our ears, this is where the limits of our understanding are.
-We know very little about how the brain processes these signals to help us understand the world around us - from locating where the sound is coming from to working out what it is and whether it is important.
+We know very little about how the brain processes these signals to help us understand the world around us - from locating where the sound is coming from to working out what it is and whether it's important.
+The eyes and ears turn in sync – but we don’t know why nor which comes first.
 We have an amazing ability to tune out background sounds that are unimportant, while still being able to react to them if they change - how we do this isn't known.